osccso/ecommerce-amazonas/README.md

 - Database management (Firebase/Firestore)
 - Redux

+This project was developed using the following functionalities:

+- React
+- Styled Components
+- React Router
+- React Redux
+- Forms

 In order to run this project in your computer you require npm package manager and node(>14.*) to be installed.

 If you want to run this project on your computer just use your terminal: